Nick24/ECU178-E3-/README.md

  * Requirements
  * Recommended modules
  * Installation
-To Install this piece of software
+      To Install this piece of software all you have to
  * Configuration
  * Troubleshooting
  * FAQ